 I got this idea from Becky awhile back and thought this would be a neat way to share a little of my online history with you.
-I can’t believe that I’ve been blogging for 14 years!
+I can’t believe that I’ve been blogging, designing, and coding for this long!

 2002: LiveJournal and Geocities